-- During the year, Palestine Poultry Company (a subsidiary) completed two projects; the constructions of new administration building and the development of a feed factory.
-Therefore, all costs were transferred to property, plant and equipment account. - During the year, Palestine Securities Exchange Company (a subsidiary) completed the construction and preparation of a new trading system and the development of its related infrastructure.
+During 2021, Palestine Poultry Company (a subsidiary) completed two projects; the constructions of new administration building and the development of a feed factory.
+Therefore, all costs were transferred to property, plant, and equipment account.

+\\ During 2021, Palestine Securities Exchange Company (a subsidiary) completed the construction and preparation of a new trading system and the development of its related infrastructure.
 In addition, the development of the deposit and transfer center system was completed.
-Therefore, it was transferred from projects in progress account to intangible assets account.
+Therefore, all cost were transferred from projects in progress account to intangible assets account.